tiberiuvicol/Q17.3/README.md

 For STEREO or MULTICHANNEL multiply the order with the same parts. <br>
 <br>
 What is new ? <br>
 Operational was changed to OPA828.
-This is one of the few SiGe device on the market with terrific performance and most important, sound exceptionally well.
+This is one of the few SiGe device on the market, with terrific performance and most important, sound exceptionally well.
-Current mirror was recplaced with NCD7003P.
+Current mirror was replaced with NDC7003P.
 This have 2 matched p-mos transistors on same substrate with same thermal Vgs deviation.<br>
-Furthermore, the current mirror was upgraded to a Wilson one.
-This improve mirros stability and operation at high frequncy.
+Furthermore, by adding Q7, current mirror was upgraded to a Wilson one.
+This improve mirror stability and class A stage operation at high frequncy.
 In an atempt to make the amplifier more "popular", I have adopted well known parts as 2N4401/2N4403 and 2N5551/2N5401.
 These are widely available from a wide range of manufacturers.
-First stage after OPA828 is now a Borbely cascode, made with a well known jfet LSK170B and a depletion mosfet DN2535/DN2540.
+First stage after OPA828 is now a modified Borbely cascode, made with a well known jfet LSK170B and a depletion mosfet DN2535/DN2540.
-In addition, R10 and R13 have been reduced to 9R1.
+In addition, R10 and R13 have been reduced to 9R1.<br>
+With this modifications, Q17 performence was considerably improved, both in measurement and listening.
+Enjoy !

 <br>
 If you have built this amplifier I would love to see your Q17 implementation. :-) <br>